asacamano/appernetic-hugo-project/content/blog/ptsc-members/_index.md

 {{< member title="Susan Skjei" src="susan-skjei-headshot.png" >}}
 <p><b>Boulder, CO, US, Community Building</b></br>
+Acharya Susan Skjei, Ph.D., is passionate about cultivating healthy teams, organizations and communities.
+She is an educator, coach and organizational consultant specializing in leadership and transformative change.</p>

+<p>In 1972 Susan began her Buddhist studies with the Vidyadhara, Chogyam Trungpa Rinpoche.
+She attended the 1974 seminary and early Kalapa Assemblies and, at his request, became the first Shambhala Training resident director in the San Francisco Bay Area.
+Later, she became a student of Sakyong Mipham Rinpoche and served on the Shambhala Board of Directors for over 10 years.
+During that time she was also Vice President of Human Resource Development and Chief Learning Officer for a large technology company.</p>

-Acharya Susan Skjei is passionate about cultivating healthy communities and organizations and has consulted internationally with leaders from business, non-profit and government organizations.
-She is currently the director of the Authentic Leadership Center at Naropa University.</p>
+<p>For the last 15 years Susan has taught extensively and has provided mentoring, training and facilitation to many Shambhala Centers in North America and Europe.
+She has also consulted internationally with leaders of non-profit organizations and businesses worldwide.
+Currently, Susan is the founding director of the Authentic Leadership Center at Naropa University which includes the Authentic Leadership in Action (ALIA) Institute.
+She lives with her husband in Longmont, Colorado.</p>
 {{</ member >}}